jim-moser/zf2-validators-empty-or/README.md

 jim-moser/zf2-validators-empty-or-plugin package.

-Beware that your application may use the validator plugin manager even if your code never calls it directly.
+Beware that your application may use the validator plugin manager even if your application's custom code never calls it directly.
 For example, the JimMoser\OrChain and JimMoser\VerboseOrChain classes use the validator plugin manager to add validators by name.
-In the code below, the JimMoser\OrChain object uses a Zend\Validator\ValidatorPluginManager instance to create a Zend\Validator\NotEmpty validator instance from the string "NotEmpty" passed to the OrChain::attachByName method.
+In the code below the attachByName method call results in the JimMoser\OrChain object using a Zend\Validator\ValidatorPluginManager instance to create a Zend\Validator\NotEmpty validator instance.

 	$orChain = new \JimMoser\OrChain();
 	$orChain->attachByName('NotEmpty');